-This means that you are able to ride your electric on public roads and bridleways without the need for tax, insurance, MOT certificate or a driving licence.
+In the UK an electric bike benefits from the same exclusions as a traditional bicycle; this means that you are able to ride your electric on public roads and bridleways without the need for tax, insurance, MOT certificate or a driving licence.

 This offers users a substantial saving when compared to a car or motorcycle.
 And the feeling of having beaten the system causes extreme smugness.
 But, as electric bikes can be valuable assets, users may choose to insure them against, theft, damage or in the event they should cause an accident whilst using them, and there are a few different options for doing this.

-Secondly, consider listing your bike on your house insurance.
-Most house insurance covers you for more valuable assets like jewelery, laptops, phones or bikes when they are used away from the house, but they require you to list them individually and provide a valuation.
-In the case of a bike, they may also ask for a frame number and proof of purchase and require you to lock the bike with a type of lock they specify.
+2. Secondly, consider listing your bike on your home insurance.
+Most home insurance covers you for more valuable assets like jewellery, laptops, phones or bikes when they are used away from the house, but they require you to list them individually and provide a valuation.
+In the case of a bike, they may also ask for a frame number and proof of purchase, and require you to lock the bike with a type of lock they specify.

-Lastly, if you should be unfortunate enough to be involved in an accident with another road user, don’t forget to follow the same process as you would when driving a car.
+3. Lastly, if you should be unfortunate enough to be involved in an accident with another road user, don’t forget to follow the same process as you would when driving a car.
 Be sure to take the drivers details, registration of the vehicle and their insurance details.
-If the police weren’t in attendence, contact them to report the accident and get an incident number.
+If the police weren’t in attendance, contact them to report the accident and get an incident number.

 If you believe the accident was not your fault, you can get in contact with CAMS who will be able to assess and process your claim.
 You don’t need to be a member, or have purchased any prior insurance policy from from them to benefit from their services.